hymkor/go-ignorecase-sorted/README.md

 - Container library like map[string]T using Generics
 - Ignore cases of string-keys
 - Iterators can read elements by sorted-order
+- It can be used with GOEXPERIMENT=rangefunc of Go 1.22

 ```example.go
 package main